NSO-developer/external-id-allocation/README.md

 ```
 pip install web.py
 ```
-The start the server
+Then start the server
 ```
-cd test
+cd packages/external-id-allocator/test
 python ipam-server.py
 ```

-Then create an allocation request (in ncs_cli of course).
-The allocating service needs to be an existing instance.
+Then create an allocation request (back in the ncs_cli of course).
+(The allocating service needs to be an existing instance)

 ```
 set external-id-allocation request service-1 allocating-service /vlan[name=volvo]